 Initial Conditions

 The TNSP (or designated 3rd-party) hosts an STI-SCA that holds a valid STI CA certificate.
 The STI CA certificate chains to a root certificate on the Trusted STI-CA List hosted by the STI-PA.
-The STI-SCA hosts an OCSP service that provides TN scope information to verifiers of PASSporTs signed with delegate certificates.
+The STI-SCA hosts an OCSP service that provides TN authorization information to verifiers of PASSporTs signed with delegate certificates.

 Message Sequence

-In steps A) and B), the TNSP and its STI-SCA assign a set of TNs to Enterprise-1 and populate those same TNs in a TNAuthList hosted by the OCSP service.
-In this example, the OCSP service identifies the TNs assigned to Enterprise-1 in TNAuthList-1.
-The TNs assigned to two other VoIP Entities are identified in TNAuthList-2 and TNAuthList-3.
+In steps A) and B), the TNSP that operates an STI-SCA assigns a set of TNs to Enterprise-1 and populates those authorized TNs in Enterprise-1’s subscriber record.
+The TN authorizations to Enterprise-1 are made available to an OCSP service or OCSP response pre-generation function.
+The mechanisms for making the information available to OCSP service or response pre-generation are outside the scope of this standard.
+In this example, the OCSP service identifies the TNs assigned to Enterprise-1 in TNRecord-1.
+The TNs assigned to two other VoIP Entities are identified in TNRecord-2 and TNRecord-3.
 Finally, the STI-SCA issues a delegate end entity certificate to Enterprise-1 containing an AIA extension that references the OCSP service.
 The delegate end entity certificate is a child of the STI CA certificate held by the issuing STI-SCA.

 At call setup time, Enterprise-1 originates a call to some remote TN-x from a calling TN obtained from the TNSP.
 The message sequence is as follows:

-Enterprise-1 claims authority for the calling TN by invoking an authentication service (not shown) to sign a base PASSporT with the credentials of the delegate end entity certificate and includes the base PASSporT in the Identity header field of the originating INVITE request sent to the OSP.
+Enterprise-1 claims an authorization for the calling TN by invoking an authentication service (not shown) to sign a base PASSporT with the credentials of the delegate end entity certificate and includes the base PASSporT in the Identity header field of the originating INVITE request sent to the OSP.

 On receiving the originating INVITE, the OSP invokes a verification service (in this case using the REST API defined in 3GPP TS 24.229) to verify the received base PASSporT.

-As part of its PASSporT verification procedure, the STI-VS notices that the delegate certificate whose credentials were used to sign the PASSporT contains an AIA extension with a reference to an OCSP service that manages the TNAuthList of the delegate certificate.
+As part of its PASSporT verification procedure, the STI-VS notices that the delegate certificate whose credentials were used to sign the PASSporT contains an AIA extension with a reference to an OCSP service that provides TN authorization status for the subject entity that was issued the delegate certificate.
 Therefore, the verification service sends an HTTP POST request to the OCSP service URI identified in the AIA extension.
-The body of this POST request identifies the delegate certificate by including a hash of the certificate’s Distinguished Name and public key.
+The OCSP request body of this POST request identifies the delegate certificate by including a truncated hash of the certificate’s Distinguished Name and a truncated hash of the certificate’s public key as specified in draft-ietf-stir-certificates-ocp.
 It also contains a TNQuery parameter identifying the "orig" claim TN of the PASSporT being verified.

-The OCSP service selects the TNAuthList associated with the designated delegate certificate (in this case TNAuthList-1), and verifies that it includes the TN identified in the TNQuery of the OCSP request.
-The OCSP service indicates that the TNQuery TN is within the scope of the delegate certificate by returning a 200 OK response containing a TNQuery parameter with the same TN.
+The OCSP service queries the TN authorizations associated with the subject entity of the designated delegate certificate (in this case TNRecord-1 that is associated to Enterprise-1), and verifies that it includes the TN identified in the TNQuery of the OCSP request.
+The OCSP service indicates that the TNQuery TN is authorized to the subject entity and that the delegate certificate is valid and not revoked by returning a 200 OK response containing an OCSP response body with the same identification parameters as the request (the certificate ID and a TNQuery parameter with the same TN).
 The OCSP service signs the response with the private key of the STI-SCA CA certificate that is the parent of the delegate certificate being verified.
+Alternatively, an OCSP response generation process has pre-generated a response for the delegate certificate ID and TN value and the OCSP service retrieves the response from cache to return to the verifier.